Financial-Times/n-messaging-client/README.md

 });
 ```

-Now you can inject the message "slot" template in the relevant place in you markup (as close to the bottom of the `body` tag as possible):
+Now you can inject the message "slot" template in the relevant place in your markup (as close to the bottom of the `body` tag as possible):

 ```html
  <!-- wrapper.html -->